SassDoc/sassdoc/CONTRIBUTING.md

 Avoid titles like "it doesn't work", "please help me", or "bug with sassdoc".
 It doesn't help much understanding the problem at first glance.

 Similarly, be as descriptive as possible within your description.
 If you have a stack trace, post it.
 If you can make a screenshot, even better!
 Explain the problem and how you got there so we can reproduce it.
 Only then we'll be able to investigate.

+Posting informations about your current environment and setup is always helpful.
+As well as the results of: `node -v` `npm -v` `sassdoc -v`

 ## Submitting a pull request